hyperledger/identus-cloud-agent/docs/docusaurus/schemas/update.md

 # Update the credential schema

-The PRISM platform v2.0 exposes REST API for creation, fetching, and searching the credential schema records.
+The Identus Platform exposes REST API for creation, fetching, and searching the credential schema records.

 The OpenAPI specification and ReDoc documentation describe the endpoint.